Vicki Gunvalson Visits Las Vegas With Boyfriend Steve Lodge Amid Filming On ‘RHOC’ Season 14

 Earlier this month, Radar Online shared a report regarding Gunvalson’s reportedly reduced role on the upcoming 14th season of The Real Housewives of Orange County, claiming the longtime reality star is absolutely “crushed” by the demotion.

-“Word started spreading around that she was getting the axe a couple of weeks ago, but no one really believed it until they started filming without her,” an insider told the outlet.
+“Word started spreading around that she was getting the ax a couple of weeks ago, but no one really believed it until they started filming without her,” an insider told the outlet.

-According to the publication, Gunvalson was “in negotiations” at the time of the report but Gunvalson was not expected to be offered a full-time role.
+According to the publication, Gunvalson was “in negotiations” at the time of the report, but Gunvalson was not expected to be offered a full-time role.
 Instead, she was going to have to settle on being a “friend.”

 “She’s been demoted, but she hasn’t agreed to take the offer,” a production insider explained.
 “Typically, the ladies are given a really short time, like five days, to either accept the offer from the network, or leave the show.
 There aren’t a lot of negotiations.”